Real-Time Polarization Control for Satellite QKD with Liquid-Crystal Beacon Stabilization: Stokes and Mueller calculus

 Among various mathematical and graphical representations, the polarization state of light is commonly described by the Stokes vector $\mathbf{S}$, while the effect of optical elements on polarization is characterized by a corresponding Mueller matrix $\mathbf{M}$.
 Graphically, Stokes vectors can be visualized on the surface of the so-called Poincaré sphere.
 The resulting polarization $\mathbf{S_\text{out}}$ of light after passing through the optical component can then be calculated as the matrix $\mathbf{M}$ multiplied by the vector $\mathbf{S_\text{in}}$ from the right~\cite{Aiello2006}.

+Here, $\mathbf{M}$ can be understood as an effective time-dependent transformation of the full optical path, including the transmitter optics, propagation channel, and receiver optics, where polarization instability then corresponds to temporal variation of this transformation.
 The Stokes vector itself consists of four components, also referred to as Stokes parameters.
 While the initial component quantifies the total intensity of the specified light source, the subsequent elements delineate a particular form of polarization.

-\begin{itemize} \item $S_0$ – equal to the total intensity light \item $S_1$ – amount of horizontal-vertical light \item $S_2$ – amount of diagonal-antidiagonal light \item $S_3$ – amount of left and right handed circular light \end{itemize} As the Stokes vector is usually normalized, it holds that the total intensity $S_0=1$.
+Here, $S_0$ denotes the total intensity, while $S_1$, $S_2$, and $S_3$ describe the differences between orthogonal polarization components: horizontal versus vertical, diagonal versus anti-diagonal, and right- versus left-circular, respectively.
+As the Stokes vector is usually normalized, it holds that the total intensity $S_0=1$.
 The other components must be less than or equal to one, as the following equation applies~\cite{Aiello2006}.

 These parameters can additionally be visualized through the Poincaré sphere representation, which finds a parallel in the Bloch sphere, widely adopted in the field of quantum mechanics.
 This model offers a three-dimensional visualization of polarization, where the partial Stokes parameters are represented along the three orthogonal axes, with the parameter $S_0$ determining the sphere's radius.
 In instances where the Stokes vector undergoes normalization, the sphere is given a~radius of one, thus establishing a diameter of two.